FultonBrowne/mars/README.md

 ## whats done?

-well it can pickup some basic pattern and do basic stuff like that I am working on image and voice tests as of now.
+well it can pickup some basic pattern and do basic stuff like handwriting recognion I am working on image and voice tests as of now.

 ## where can I get updates?
 I will post all updates on  https://dev.to